-Your PennNet ID, username (even backwards), and your first, middle, or last name.
+- Your PennNet ID, username (even backwards), and your first, middle, or last name.

 Tips for Creating a Password

 Your password should be easy for you to remember, but should not make sense to anyone else.

-  - Avoid basing your password on your personal information such as your birthday, phone number, address, or other personal information that might be publicly available.
+- Avoid basing your password on your personal information like your birthday, phone number, address, or other personal information that may be publicly available.

 - Replace letters with numbers that look similar to make an easy to remember yet strong password.